 I helped re-authorize the Violence Against Women Act with bipartisan support despite resistance from extremists, and I believe it's wrong that women still continue to make less money than men for doing the same work.
 I am fighting to make it easier for women and their families to get ahead in this economy, and I support the Paycheck Fairness Act to guarantee that women are paid fairly and earn the same pay as men for the same work.

 I have always been a champion of full equality for everyone, including full marriage equality.
 In 2008, I joined an amicus brief in opposition to California’s anti-equality Proposition 8, and served for years on the board of San Diego’s LGBT Community Center.
-Last year, I celebrated the Supreme Court’s decision to make marriage equality the law of the land.
+In 2015, I celebrated the Supreme Court’s decision to make marriage equality the law of the land.
 In recent years, we’ve made great strides as a nation towards full equality, but there’s still a great deal of work to be done.

 This is completely unacceptable, and that's why I'm proud to be a cosponsor of the Equality Act, which would extend the non-discrimination protections we enjoy in California to the rest of the country.

-We must also insist on our schools being safe for every student.
+We also must insist on our schools being safe spaces for every student.
 I’ve supported several measures to protect students from bullying at school and am an original cosponsor of the Student Non-Discrimination Act, which would establish a comprehensive federal prohibition of discrimination in public schools based on actual or perceived sexual orientation or gender identity.